Janetfanatic/Fantastic-Four/README.md

 ## Research Question:

-What are the factors predictive of hotel booking cancelations?
+Which factors i.e. features in the data set are the best for predicting hotel booking cancelations?

 ## Why we chose the topic: